 Getting Around . . . and Enjoying the Journey

 Portland’s public transportation system, TriMet, provides easy access to Portland’s vibrant downtown from the convention center as well as many of the city’s wonderful neighborhoods.
-For the full Portland experience, consider using Portland’s bike sharing program and discover for yourself why Bicycling magazine calls Portland “America’s Best Bike City”.
+The majority of ACRL events will take place in the Oregon Convention Center which is easily accessible by the MAX light rail.
+All registered convention attendees will receive a light rail pass for the duration of the conference.
+All ACRL hotels are within a few short blocks of the MAX.
+See how convenient the hotel locations are on the ACRL 2015 hotel map.
+For the full Portland experience, consider renting a bicycle or taking a bicycle tour and discover for yourself why Bicycling magazine calls Portland “America’s Best Bike City”.

 Food and Drink

 Portland’s dining scenes is truly one of the best in the country.
 Portland has been called “the most fascinating gastronomic city in America, the all-around champion in the category of food and drink” and “America’s new food Eden” and with good reason!
 With its long growing season and ready access to local farms and seafood from the coast, Portland attracts passionate, creative chefs excited to turn this local bounty into fresh, creative fare.
 The food scene in Portland is famous for being inventive, low-key, and affordable.
 With a wide range of choices - from fine dining restaurants to food carts - Portland has something for everyone.